dhiraj2130/weather/ReadMe.md

 Need to enable geo location from privacy settings in chrome

 things like require and import are used mixed.
-This is to showcase the different ways of doing things.

-config folder has apikey.js file which holds the apikey.
+This is to showcase the different ways of doing things. constants should be used for hard coded values in action class and reducers like 'CHANGE_TITLE' config folder has apikey.js file which holds the apikey.
 This needs to be changed with a real one.
 As of now it is only a dummy value for demo and not working.